usequatro/quatro-desktop-client/README.md

 A native desktop wrapper over Quatro - [https://usequatro.com](https://usequatro.com).

-## Note
+## Unused

-🟡 This package isn't how the Quatro desktop app is built at this time.
+🟡 After exploring this approach, we decided not to use this repository and instead rely on ToDesktop.

-The Quatro desktop app is built with [ToDesktop](https://www.todesktop.com/).
+The Quatro desktop app is made with [ToDesktop](https://www.todesktop.com/).
 ToDesktop handles code signing and native installers, which is extremely convenient for us.
 Check it out!

 <a href="https://www.todesktop.com/" target="_blank"><img src="https://www.todesktop.com/g/logo.png" alt="ToDesktop Logo" width="50"/></a>

 ## Implementation

-The desktop app is built with [Nativefier](https://github.com/nativefier/nativefier), a tool to create desktop apps by wrapping them with Electron in an OS executable.
+A desktop app is bundled with [Nativefier](https://github.com/nativefier/nativefier), a tool to create desktop apps by wrapping them with Electron in an OS executable.

 ## Building